SQLDBAWithABeard/Beard-Aks-AEDS/README.md

 `Set-Secret -Name secretname -Value secretvalue`

+I recommend this way but in the scripts below you can choose to not use it.

 ## Installation
 To install all the componenets required using the scripts in the repo.
 You will need to alter the variables for your own environment.